newrelic/nr1-workshop/lab3/INSTRUCTIONS.md

 _Note: For more documentation on the `Stack` and `StackItem`and their props view the `nr1` object documentation at: [ADD LINK]

-## Step 3: Building an Add-on with UI Components
+## Step 3: Building an nerdpack with UI Components

 1. Creating your layout using `<Grid>`, `<GridItem>`, `<Stack>`, and `<StackItem>` compnents